animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="sect2">

-### Configuring Spring’s Cache Abstraction
+### Configuring Spring's Cache Abstraction

 <div class="paragraph">

-With Spring Data for Apache Geode, Apache Geode can be used as a caching provider in Spring’s [cache abstraction](https://docs.spring.io/spring/docs/current/spring-framework-reference/integration.html#cache).
+With Spring Data for GemFire, Apache Geode can be used as a caching provider in Spring's [cache abstraction](https://docs.spring.io/spring/docs/current/spring-framework-reference/integration.html#cache).

 </div>

 <div class="paragraph">

-In Spring’s Cache Abstraction, the caching annotations (such as `@Cacheable`) identify the cache on which a cache lookup is performed before invoking a potentially expensive operation.
+In Spring's Cache Abstraction, the caching annotations (such as `@Cacheable`) identify the cache on which a cache lookup is performed before invoking a potentially expensive operation.
 The results of an application service method are cached after the operation is invoked.